On the normality of the concatenated Fibonacci constant: Numerical experiments

 \subsection{Convergence rate}

 Table~\ref{tab:evolution} shows the evolution of the maximum single-digit deviation as $N$ increases.
 A log-log regression of the maximum deviation on $D(N)$ yields

 over seven orders of magnitude in $D(N)$.
-The fitted exponent is consistent with the value $1/2$ characteristic of \iid\ uniform fluctuations.
-Notice that a regression on six data points cannot pin the slope down to better than a few percent, but the data give no indication of a systematic departure from the $D^{-1/2}$ rate.
+This regression uses the five sizes with $N \geq 100$; the smallest point ($N = 10$, only $14$ digits) is pre-asymptotic and is excluded.
+The fitted exponent is $0.515 \pm 0.020$ (standard error), consistent with the value $1/2$ characteristic of \iid\ uniform fluctuations, from which it differs by less than one standard error.
+Five points cannot pin the exponent down to better than about $4\%$, but the data give no indication of a systematic departure from the $D^{-1/2}$ rate.
 We emphasize, in line with Remark~\ref{rem:stats}, that the $D^{-1/2}$ benchmark is the \iid\ fluctuation scale and is not implied by normality per~se; what the data support is that the observed decay is compatible with \iid-like behavior over the scales tested.